Volosko

 Volosko (Italian: Volosco, Volosca) is a part of the city of Opatija, located in the Kvarner Gulf in western Croatia.
 It is located in the north of Opatija, on the road towards Kastav and Rijeka.
-The toponym Volosko drives from the name of the Slavic deity Veles.
+The toponym Volosko derives from the name of the Slavic deity Veles.

+Climate

+Between 1995 and 2013, the highest temperature recorded at the local weather station was 39.0 C, on 22 July 2006.
+The coldest temperature was -8.0 C, on 29 December 1996.

 History

 Until 1918, the town (named VOLOSCA) was part of Cisleithania, the Austrian side of Austria-Hungary after 1867, head of the district of the same name, one of the 11 Bezirkshauptmannschaften in the Austrian Littoral province.